evangambit/JsonOfCounties/README.md

 6. Average income comes from the BEA [here](https://apps.bea.gov/regional/downloadzip.cfm).
 I don't trust the median income estimates (there are some really crazy counties...), so I only report the average income.

 7. Covid data comes from [this site](https://usafacts.org/visualizations/coronavirus-covid-19-spread-map/) on usafacts.org, who says their data comes from the CDC.
-Data was last updated on June 20th, 2020.

 8. Presidential election data comes this [github repository](https://github.com/tonmcg/US_County_Level_Election_Results_08-16/blob/master/US_County_Level_Presidential_Results_08-16.csv) which aggregates from a variety of sources, with credit to Tony McGovern, Bill Morris, The Guardian, townhall.com, and others.
 Alaskan boroughs and census areas are missing, as is Kalawao County, Hawaii.